 Public Relations Department

-Here, PR students have the opportunity to write press releases, give campus tours, and plan and execute campus and community special events.
-This activity is an opportunity to utilize the writing, speaking, and planning skills necessary for success in the public relations field.
+Here, public relations (PR) students have the opportunity to write press releases, give campus tours, and plan and execute campus and community special events.
+This is an opportunity to utilize the writing, speaking, and planning skills necessary for success in the public relations field.

 PR students may also choose to work in the Admissions department at C of O, where they are afforded the chance to give prospective student tours, promote the college via face-to-face and telephone inquiries, and see what it’s really like to be part of the first impression of an organization.